 My phone beeped, and a text from a friend popped up on the screen.
 I didn’t need to read more than a few sentences to discern the pain and disappointment in her heart.
 She said, “Marian, I’m reaching out to you because I know you get it.
 I’m not sure I can handle waiting anymore.”
 She went on to share her frustration and fears concerning singleness and how she was beginning to lose hope.
-You see, my friend Whitney is waiting on God for a husband.
+You see, my friend is waiting on God for a husband.
 She is beautiful, talented, loves Jesus, and starting to feel like a carton of milk with a looming expiration date.
 Most of her friends are now married, and she’s looking around her church, city, and community and doesn’t see prospects for a potential husband.
 In the absence of proof, her faith is under fire.
 She’s struggling to hold on to God in the midst of this unmet longing.

 Her words brought back vivid memories of my own waiting season.
 The years seemed to drag by as I watched others find love, get married, and live “happily ever after.”
 The time I spent hosting other people’s bridal showers and then baby showers was a battle.
 I remember fighting rejection, self-pity, and feeling overlooked by both God and what seemed like every Christian man on the planet.

 As I read my friend’s text, I knew she wanted me to give her hope and to relieve some of the pain, but the last thing I wanted to give her was a trite response.
 I didn’t want to say, “Chin up buttercup; you’ll meet the right guy one day.”
 She deserved more than a band-aid, and I know all too well that Christian clichés can often hurt more than they heal.
 So I promised her that I would pray and ask the Lord for a word.
 The word came very quickly.
 I sensed the Holy Spirit say, “The war is in the wait.”

 As we face faith testing seasons or periods when it feels like God has not answered our prayers, we will experience war for our worship.
 The enemy of our souls knows that we are vulnerable to attack in these days; therefore he aims his fiery darts filled with doubts, sinister suggestions about God’s character, and temptations to find life apart from Jesus directly at our fragile hearts.
 The goal of his attack is to destroy our devotion to God.
 He wants to separate us from the very one who is the Giver of every good and perfect gift—our Heavenly Father.

-While I believe and hope God will provide a godly husband for my friend Whitney and a child for my friends who are waiting to become moms, what I can’t promise is when or how God will answer those prayers.
+While I believe and hope God will provide a godly husband for my friend and children for my friends who are waiting to become moms, what I can’t promise is when or how God will answer those prayers.
 What I can tell my friends (and myself) during waiting seasons is that there is a war in the wait.
 Here’s the central issue at stake in the midst of the war: will we continue to press on in faith and stay committed to Jesus when the desires of our hearts seem to go unanswered?